Hungarian Revolution of 1956: International

 On Sunday, January 6, 1957, as millions of Americans watched Ed Sullivan's popular television variety show, with the nearly 22 year-old Elvis Presley headlining for the third time, Sullivan told viewers Presley felt "so keenly about Hungarian relief, he urges all of us through the country to remember that immediate aid is needed."
-The host followed this with Elvis singing an unrecorded number, the gospel song "Peace in the Valley," saying "he feels that this is sort of in the mood that he'd like to create."
+The host followed this with Elvis singing an unrecorded number, the gospel song Peace in the Valley, saying "he feels that this is sort of in the mood that he'd like to create."
 By the end of 1957, these contributions, distributed by the Geneva-based International Red Cross as food rations, clothing and other essentials, had amounted to some CHF 26 million (US$6 million in 1957 dollars), the equivalent of $ in today's dollars.
 On 1 March 2011, István Tarlós, the mayor of Budapest, made Presley an honorary citizen posthumously, and a plaza located at the intersection of two of the city's most important avenues was named after Presley as a gesture of gratitude.

 Meanwhile, as the 1950s drew to a close the events in Hungary produced fractures within the Communist political parties of Western European countries.
+In San Marino, some moderate Socialist members of a Socialist-Communist coalition government broke their alliance with the Communists, who failed to condemn the Soviet Union's repression of the Hungarians.
+This schism resulted in a perfect 30–30 split in the council that paralyzed the government and led to the fatti di Rovereta, a constitutional crisis which resulted in the victory of a new democratic government and brought the twelve years of communist rule in San Marino to an end.
 The Italian Communist Party (PCI) suffered a split.
 According to the official newspaper of the PCI, l'Unità, most ordinary members and the Party leadership, including Palmiro Togliatti and Giorgio Napolitano, supported the actions of the Soviet Union in suppressing the uprising.
 However, Giuseppe Di Vittorio, chief of the communist trade union CGIL, spoke out against the leadership's position, as did prominent party members Antonio Giolitti, Loris Fortuna, and many others influential in the Communist Party.
 Pietro Nenni of the Italian Socialist Party, a close ally of the PCI, opposed the Soviet intervention as well.
 Napolitano, elected in 2006 as President of the Italian Republic, wrote in his 2005 political autobiography that he regretted his justification of Soviet action in Hungary, stating at the time he believed that party unity and the leadership of Soviet Communism was more important.

 The Communist Party of Great Britain (CPGB) suffered the loss of thousands of party members following the events in Hungary.
 Though Peter Fryer, correspondent for the CPGB newspaper The Daily Worker, reported on the violent suppression of the uprising, his dispatches were heavily censored by the party leadership.
 Upon his return from Hungary Fryer resigned from the paper.
 He was later expelled by the Communist Party.